MuSAELab/Multimodal-dataset-catalog/README.md

+# Multi-modal dataset catalog
+This repository lists publicly available datasets in the following domains:
+ - Audio and speech
+ - Biomedical signals (e.g., EEG, ECG, etc.)

+Though we updated it on a regular basis, we may some most recent ones.
+Feel free to let us know by leaving a comment :)

-# Speech-datasets (updated Sep 16th 2023)
+## Speech-datasets (updated Sep 16th 2023)
-This repository lists publicly available speech datasets mainly in the cybersecurity and healthcare domain, and is updated on a regular basis.
+Listed speech datasets are mainly in the cybersecurity and healthcare domain.
-## Deepfakes
+### Deepfakes
 [**ASVspoof 2021**](https://www.asvspoof.org/index2021.html): the commonly used deepfake dataset from the ASVspoof challenge series.
 This is the 2021 version which includes a deepfake track, with 600K utterances from a variety of generation algorithms and codecs.
 See also the [2019 version](https://datashare.ed.ac.uk/handle/10283/3336), which also has some DFs in the LA track.

 [**WaveFake**](https://github.com/RUB-SysSec/WaveFake): include only crafted speech based on the data from LJ speech corpus.
 For each genuine utterance, it comes with more than 10 different DF versions.